User AD attributes & tokens

-When you're successfully signed in, close the sign-in page to get back to the User AD attributes & tokens page in the Admin Panel.
-Your additional attributes are now being synchronized.
-It might take a while depending on the size of your organization.
-The progress is shown in the Additional attributes section (Fig. 9.) - refresh the page to check the progress.
+When you're successfully signed in, the sign-in page will close.
+Back in the Synchronize additional attributes window, click OK to begin synchronizing additional attributes from your tenant with CodeTwo.
+The progress is shown in the Additional attributes section (Fig. 7.) - refresh the page to check the progress.

-When the status changes to Synchronized, you can start using the additional attributes in email signatures - they are now available in the signature template editor in the Placeholder > Message Sender menu (see Fig. 1.).
+When the status changes to Synchronized, you can start using the additional attributes in email signatures and automatic replies.
+They are now available in the signature template editor in the Placeholder > Message Sender menu (see Fig. 1.).

 You need to run the synchronization wizard each time you make changes to these attributes in Exchange Online.
 Otherwise, outdated information will appear in your signatures.

-Hybrid Exchange & Microsoft 365 (Office 365) organizations can use on-premises directory extension attributes (such as homePhone, info, extensionAttribute1-15 and other single-value attributes from local AD) in email signatures, in the same way as other generally available placeholders (see attribute availability).
+Hybrid Exchange & Microsoft 365 organizations can use on-premises directory extension attributes (such as homePhone, info, extensionAttribute1-15 and other single-value attributes from local AD) in email signatures and automatic replies in the same way as other generally available placeholders (see attribute availability).
 But to be able to do so, these attributes need to be synchronized from on-premises Active Directory to Azure AD (Microsoft 365) using Microsoft's Azure Active Directory Connect tool.

-CodeTwo Admin Panel lets you verify if such synchronization is enabled in your organization.
-To check that, open CodeTwo Admin Panel, enter the management pages of a chosen tenant by clicking the Manage tenant () button next to the tenant's name, then select User AD attributes & tokens from the left menu and scroll down to the Additional attributes section.
+CodeTwo Admin Panel lets you verify if such synchronization is enabled for a specific Microsoft 365 tenant in your organization.
+To check that, sign in to CodeTwo Admin Panel, select the tenant on the Tenants page, and go to User AD attributes.

 If you have a hybrid environment, but you do not see the Additional attributes section as shown above, contact CodeTwo Support.

 When you finish the configuration, the AD attributes you selected will be synchronized to Azure AD.
-The Additional attributes section in the CodeTwo Admin Panel will confirm their availability (it will look like in Fig. 10.).
+The Additional attributes section in CodeTwo Admin Panel will confirm their availability (it will look like in Fig. 8.).

-Why sometimes you can see both Microsoft 365 (Office 365) custom attributes 1-15 and local Extension attributes 1-15 in the signature template editor
+Why sometimes you can see both Microsoft 365 custom attributes 1-15 and local Extension attributes 1-15 in the signature template editor

 If you're synchronizing the extensionAttribute1-15 from your local AD via Azure AD Connect, their values will overwrite the values of your Microsoft 365 custom attributes 1-15.
 Both sets of attributes will be displayed in the editor's Placeholder > Message Sender > Custom AD attributes menu and even though they have the same values, you need to use the Microsoft 365 custom attributes in your signatures.